-British cartoon series Peppa Pig is set to make a huge change to the show as we know it, as Peppa’s brother George will be diagnosed with a life-changing condition in a raft of new episodes.
+British cartoon series Peppa Pig is set to make a huge change to the show as Peppa’s brother George is diagnosed with a life-changing condition in a raft of new episodes.

-The popular series, which has become a global phenomenon, announced the upcoming changes on Thursday, when it revealed that George’s new health condition forms part of a shift to be more diverse and inclusive on screen.
+The popular series, which has become a global phenomenon, announced upcoming changes on Thursday (February 5), revealing that George’s new health condition is part of a shift toward greater diversity and inclusivity on screen.

-In upcoming episodes due to air in March, the middle child of Mummy and Daddy Pig will be told he has moderate hearing loss and will begin wearing a hearing aid.
+In upcoming episodes airing in March, the middle child of Mummy and Daddy Pig will be told he has moderate hearing loss and will begin wearing a hearing aid.

 Advert